sergioAff/sergioAff/README.md

 # Hello World 👋🏻

 ## I am Sergio Adrian

-### A Cuban Web Developer 🇨🇺
+### A Cuban Web Developer 🇨🇺 currently living in Montevideo, Uruguay

-Currently, I am studying Computer Engineering.
+I am currently studying Computer Engineering while building a solid background as a Full Stack Developer, with a focus on frontend development.

 ---

 ## 🚀 About Me

-Full Stack Developer with solid experience in developing scalable and optimized web applications, always focused on efficiency.
-My passion for technological innovation is complemented by a constant commitment to learning and incorporating the best practices and tools in the industry.
-With a strong focus on problem-solving and teamwork, I am interested in adding value to challenging projects and contributing to the success of organizations leading digital transformation..
+Full Stack Developer with solid experience in creating scalable, high-performance web applications.
+My passion for technology and innovation drives me to continuously learn and integrate industry best practices.
+Focused on problem-solving and teamwork, I'm committed to adding value to challenging projects and contributing to the success of organizations leading digital transformation.

 ---